2025 Navy Midshipmen football team

-The 2025 Navy Midshipmen football team represents the United States Naval Academy as member of the American Conference during the 2025 NCAA Division I FBS football season.
-Led by third-year head coach Brian Newberry, the Midshipmen play home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.
+The 2025 Navy Midshipmen football team represented the United States Naval Academy as member of the American Conference during the 2025 NCAA Division I FBS football season.
+Led by third-year head coach Brian Newberry, the Midshipmen played their home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.

+The Navy Midshipmen drew an average home attendance of 31,960, the 69th-highest of all college football teams.